 What is it?
 I want to remember the past and preserve it out of duty but, more importantly, because I would feel lost without it.
 I don’t want the past to slip into oblivion.
 This isn’t just my worry.
 The ancient Greeks believed the river Lethe flowed through Hades, erasing the memories of the dead once they drank from it.
 That, to them, was hell.
 It is to me, too: a kind of existential Alzheimer’s if not exactly a medical one.
 And what of society in general?
 Are we not suffering from mass amnesia?
 Convince me otherwise.

-There is one important thing I have learned in all the time I have been collecting, documenting, and preserving things as the family historian.
+There is one important thing I’ve learned in all my time collecting, documenting, and preserving things as the family historian.
 It is this.
-I never stopped to consider the most valuable artifact from the past, the one that contains all of the memories, collective and personal, that I have experienced through the years.
+I never stopped to consider the most valuable artifact from the past, the one that contains all the memories, collective and personal, that I have experienced through the years.
 That artifact is not a diary, Christmas card, or love letter.
 It is me.

 Haven’t had enough?
 Go to Robert Brancatelli.
 Auto image courtesy of RainWater Gallery.
 For more on the past, see Memory of Mankind.
 The Brancatelli Blog is a member of The Free Media Alliance.
 Merry Christmas.